davepinch/pinchy.cc/content/topics/people/m/mikhail-gorbachev/birth/snippet-childhood-1-1.md

 ---
+title: "birth of Mikhail Gorbachev (Wikipedia)"
-title: "Gorbachev was born on 2 March 1931 in the village of Privolnoye, then in the North Caucasus Krai of the Russian Soviet Federative Socialist Republic, Soviet Union." birth of: Mikhail Gorbachev born in:
+✂️: "Gorbachev was born on 2 March 1931 in the village of Privolnoye, then in the North Caucasus Krai of the Russian Soviet Federative Socialist Republic, Soviet Union." birth of: Mikhail Gorbachev born in:
   - Soviet Union